todoubled/harness/GUIDE.md

 ## CSS
 Stylus is preferred but CSS can also be imported.

-#### Implementation
-Standard `stylus` CLI setup.
+There are plans to support any preprocessing step in the future if you want to use Sass or Less.

 ## JavaScript
 CoffeeScript is preferred but JavaScript can also be `require`'d.
-Modules should be written in the [CommonJS](http://www.commonjs.org/) format.
+Modules should be small, reusable and written in the [CommonJS](http://www.commonjs.org/) format:

-The general philosophy is to build apps by composing many small modules that represent one unit of functionality.
-Each module exports an object that represents the publicly accessible API that is available via `require`.
-Modules can add public methods to the API by exposing properties on top-level `this` in any given module file.

 ```
 # ui-callbacks.coffee